Can I Eat Expired Deli Counter Low Moisture Mozzarella?

 What are some pro storage tips?

 To prolong the shelf life of deli counter low moisture mozzarella, it is essential to store it properly.
 Once purchased, keep the cheese refrigerated at a temperature below 40°F (4°C) in its original packaging or an airtight container to prevent moisture loss and contamination.
 Avoid storing it near foods with strong odors as mozzarella easily absorbs odors.
-If the cheese develops mold or an off smell, discard it to prevent foodborne illness.
+If the cheese develops mold or an off smell, discard it to reduce the risk of foodborne illness.
 For optimal flavor and texture, bring the cheese to room temperature before serving.

 Any interesting facts about Deli Counter Low Moisture Mozzarella?